abelkmathew/Edtech_website/README.md

 6.New Register Page

-7. Terms and Conditions
+7. Terms and Conditions (under new registeration page)

 8. Instructors

-9. Paymet Page
+9. Payment Page (when buy option is clicked on course page)

 ### Home